google/cluster-insight/README.md

 Deploying Cluster Insight involves creating a service and a replication controller.
 The replication controller creates one pod, which contains one container.
 The container image is [here](https://registry.hub.docker.com/u/kubernetes/cluster-insight/) on Docker Hub.

+### Preliminaries

+In the following, we will assume that you have a Kubernetes cluster running and `kubectl` configured to talk to it.
+If you have set up the Kubernetes cluster from the command line with `gcloud container clusters create` or `kube-up.sh`, then `kubectl` will have been configured for you.
+If you have set it up from the Google Developers Console, you can configure `kubectl` by running `gcloud container clusters get-credentials`.

+If you have several Kubernetes clusters configured, you can determine the corresponding *context names* with `kubectl config view`, and you can switch among them with `kubectl config use-context CONTEXT_NAME`.

 ### Setup

 Assuming you have configured `kubectl` to talk to your Kubernetes cluster, deploying Cluster Insight is a simple matter of invoking `kubectl create`: